Harsh72019/TestRepo/README.md

-# 🚀 My Backend API Server
+# 🚀 Backend Api server for Idea Usher as required
 A performant Node.js + Express backend API with MongoDB and Redis integration.
 It supports dynamic filtering, caching, validation, and follows a modular folder structure.

 ---